The General Data Protection Regulation (GDPR)

 After you installed the Borlabs Cookie plugin you need to take three steps to make it work with the WP Store Locator plugin.

-1. In the admin area go to Settings > Borlabs Cookie and check the “Activate Borlabs Cookie” checkbox.
+In the admin area go to Borlabs Cookie plugin and take the following steps.

 If everything is setup correctly, then you should see the image below instead of the store locator.
 Only after the user clicks on “Load map” is the Google Maps library loaded and the store locator shown.